-Students enrolled and entering the College of Agricultural Sciences and Natural Resources are annually awarded more than \$685,000 in scholarships from the College and its departments.
+Students enrolled and entering the College of Agricultural Sciences and Natural Resources were awarded \$765,000 in scholarships by the College and its departments for the 2002-2003 academic year.
 The following areas will be considered in the awarding of scholarships: scholastic standing in high school or college; leadership qualities which have been shown in school, church, community or youth groups; financial need; sincere interest in the various agricultural disciplines.

 Applications and additional information may be obtained from the Office of the Associate Dean, College of Agricultural Sciences and Natural Resources, Oklahoma State University, 136 Agricultural Hall, Stillwater, OK 74078.
 Applications for new students may also be obtained from local high schools.
-Applications are available beginning November 15.
+Applications are available beginning November 15